PepsiCo Inc. (PEP) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 121.41 million shares valued at $18.0 billion.
 The investor’s holdings represent 8.65% of the PEP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 100.06 million shares valued at $14.84 billion to account for 7.13% of the shares outstanding.
 The other top investors are State Street Corporation which holds 61.06 million shares representing 4.35% and valued at over $9.05 billion, while Bank of America Corporation holds 1.73% of the shares totaling 24.33 million with a market value of $3.61 billion.

-PepsiCo Inc. (NASDAQ: PEP) is -3.30% lower on its value in year-to-date trading and has touched a low of $126.53 and a high of $148.77 in the current 52-week trading range.
+PepsiCo Inc. (NASDAQ: PEP) is -3.54% lower on its value in year-to-date trading and has touched a low of $126.53 and a high of $148.77 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PEP stock was last observed hovering at around $143.67 in the last trading session, with the day’s loss setting it -0.26% off its average median price target of $152.00 for the next 12 months.
-It is also 11.48% off the consensus price target high of $162.00 offered by 22 analysts, but current levels are -6.23% lower than the price target low of $135.00 for the same period.
+The PEP stock was last observed hovering at around $143.02 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $153.00 for the next 12 months.
+It is also 11.7% off the consensus price target high of $162.00 offered by 23 analysts, but current levels are -5.96% lower than the price target low of $135.00 for the same period.

-The stock witnessed a 8.54% gain in the last 1 month and extending the period to 3 months gives it a -0.89%, and is 0.61% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.43% over the week and 1.57% over the month.
+The stock witnessed a 7.52% gain in the last 1 month and extending the period to 3 months gives it a 0.68%, and is -0.43% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.16% over the week and 1.51% over the month.

 PepsiCo Inc. (PEP) Analyst Forecasts